COFFEE: MAY EXTEND LIFE

 “Coffee is one of the most widely consumed beverages in the world, so understanding its health effects is important,” said Fang Fang Zhang, the study’s senior author and a professor at Tufts.
 “Our findings suggest that coffee’s potential health benefits may be lost if you add too much sugar or saturated fat.”

-Researchers examined data from nine National Health and Nutrition Examination Survey (NHANES) cycles between 1999 and 2018, linking it with mortality records.
-Coffee consumption was broken down by type (caffeinated or decaf), and sugar and saturated fat levels were added.
+Researchers examined data from nine National Health and Nutrition Examination Survey (NHANES) cycles, spanning from 1999 to 2018, and linked it to mortality records.
+Coffee consumption was categorized by type (caffeinated or decaf), and sugar and saturated fat levels were also included.
 The study defined “low” added sugar as less than 2.5 grams per 8-ounce cup and “low” saturated fat as 1 gram per cup.

-Drinking at least one cup of coffee daily was linked to a 16% lower risk of death from any cause, and two to three cups per day brought that figure up to 17%.
+Drinking at least one cup of coffee daily was associated with a 16% lower risk of death from any cause, and consuming two to three cups per day increased that figure to 17%.
 Drinking more than three cups didn’t seem to provide extra benefits, and the positive link to heart health faded at higher amounts.
-The researchers found no meaningful association between coffee drinking and cancer deaths.
+The researchers found no significant association between coffee consumption and cancer mortality.

-The study is notable for quantifying how much sugar and cream people add to their coffee and showing that these extras can affect coffee’s health impact.
+The study is notable for quantifying the amount of sugar and cream people add to their coffee and showing that these extras can affect the health impact of coffee.
 “Most previous research hasn’t looked at how additives change the relationship between coffee and mortality risk,” said lead author Bingjie Zhou, a recent Ph.D. graduate from Tufts.

-The findings also align with existing dietary guidelines, which recommend limiting added sugar and saturated fat.
+The findings also align with existing dietary guidelines, which recommend limiting the consumption of added sugar and saturated fat.
 Still, the researchers noted some limitations: the study relied on participants’ self-reported food intake, which can vary daily, and decaf coffee was less commonly consumed, making it harder to analyze its effects.

-Other contributors to the study included Yongyi Pan, Lu Wang, and Mengyuan Ruan, all affiliated with Tufts.
+Other contributors to the study included Yongyi Pan, Lu Wang, and Mengyuan Ruan, all of whom are affiliated with Tufts.
 The research was supported by the National Institutes of Health’s National Institute on Minority Health and Health Disparities.

 For more details, see the published study in The Journal of Nutrition.